DevSilv/ARCHIVED-varts-plain-css/README.md

 ## Copyright note

-Note that this "silvuss-thoughts-plain-css" (this project) has **currently no license**, as explained here: https://choosealicense.com/no-permission/.
+Note that this "varts-plain-css" (this project) has **currently no license**, as explained here: https://choosealicense.com/no-permission/.

 For your convenience, I am including below a quote from that site: